-Learn the fundamentals of soccer, including dribbling, passing and game play through skills, drills and scrimmages against local teams.
+Athletes will learn the fundamentals of soccer, including dribbling, passing and game play through skills, drills and scrimmages against local teams.
 Athletes will be pushed in a supportive environment while enjoying the camaraderie of being part of a team.
 Athletes will learn sportsmanship and fair play by competing in multiple competitions throughout the season.
 Learn more about scholarships here.

-Designed for athletes with physical or intellectual disabilities who follow directions in a group settings.
-There will be direct guidance from the soccer coach in order to progress their individual soccer skills, but no one-on-one volunteers.
+Designed for athletes with physical or intellectual disabilities who follow directions in a group setting.
+There will be direct guidance from soccer coaches in order to progress their individual soccer skills, but no one-on-one volunteers.

 - Athlete may have a physical or intellectual disability

 - Successful tryout or recommendation by staff in the Allstar division

 - Possess the skill and desire to compete at a higher level

 - Must be able to comprehend and retain rules and skills, and then build upon them from week to week

 - 1:1 support is not provided, so must be able to train, compete, function in a group setting and follow the coach’s directions without volunteer assistance